seblhaire/formsbootstrap/README.md

 			* `resultfalse`message to display on form error result if another message has not been defined.
 Default: translation key `formsbootstrap::messages.resultfalse`: "Processing error".
 Cf [below](#translation_keys).

 ### Form select classes
 With jQuery, you can use classes to select elements.
 Eg `jQuery('.verify')` select all items in the current page that contain this class.
-You don't have to define CSS properties but you can.
+You don't have to define CSS styles for these classes, but you can.

+#### Required fields verification

+ These classes select elements that must not be empty:

 * `requiredclass` select all form inputs that do not require a special procedure.
 Default `"verify"`.
+This class is inserted automatically by our scripts when required.
 * `requiredcheckclass`: select all `<input type="checkbox">` `<div>` containers.
 Default `"verify-check"`.
+This class is inserted automatically by our scripts when required.
 * `selcheckclass`: select `<div>` containing goups of checkboxes.
 Default: `"selcheck"`.
+This class is inserted automatically by our scripts when required.
 * `requiredspecialclass` : select editor inputs, uploaders, daterange and tags fields, that need a special processing.
-Default: `"verify-special"`
+Default: `"verify-special"`.
+NB: this class must be manually added to element that must be checked.

+#### Elements special verifications

+Some form elements have special verification rules that verify well-formedness.
+These classes are automatically inserted when needed:

 * `verifymailclass`: select all `<input type="email">`.
 Default: `"verify-email"`.
 * `verifypassclass`: select password input groups.
 Default: `"verify-pass"`.
 * `verifypassmatchclass` : select password confirmation input.
 Default: `"verify-pass-match"`.
 * `verifypassold`: select old password input.
 Default: `"verify-pass-old"`.

+#### Form reset class

+When form reset function is called, we select fields by following classes.
+These classes are automatically added to elements, except the last one:

 * `resettextclass`: class to select  `<input>` field that can be reset..
 Default: `"resettext"`.
 * `resetselectclass`: class to select `<select>` that can be reset.
 Default: `"resetselect"'`.
 * `resetcheckclass` : class to select `<input type="check">`.
 Default: `"resetcheck"`.
 * `resetradioclass`: class to select `<input type="radio">`.
 Default: `"resetradio"`.
+* `resetspecialclass`:  select editor inputs, uploaders, daterange and tags fields, that need a special processing.
+Default: `"resetspecial"`.
+NB: this class must be manually added to element that must be checked.
 ### Javascript form processing object

 With this package, we have built a Javascript object that processes form events, validates form and sends form results to a callback function.
 It is automatically initiallized with the parameter values.